 If a site was in a 9% Amazon affiliate niche that was updated to only paying 3%, that’s valuable information.
 The site is now going to earn 67% less and should be valued on the new earnings, not what it could have earned in the past.

-Note: In April 2020, Amazon changed their commission structure.
+Note: In April 2020, Amazon changed its commission structure.
 Some categories dropped from 8% to 3%.
 Therefore, when buying a site, any earnings prior to April 2020 should be discounted to match the new rates.
 Jon Gilham over at WebsiteIncome.com created a spreadsheet where you can drop in an Amazon Associates product report, and get the adjusted revenue numbers.

 Is the owner’s Amazon account closed?